Kehrlann/spring-security-architecture-workshop/6-post-processing/README.md

 You could look through the codes, or take a look at the Spring Security reference docs, in [OAuth2 Login Advanced configuration](https://docs.spring.io/spring-security/reference/servlet/oauth2/login/advanced.html).

-The solutions below will show you how to find it by looking at the code.
+The solutions below will show you how to find the extension classes by looking at the Spring Security source code.
 Try and find by yourself before looking at the solutions, or at the next section.
+It is ok to look for a bit, and then open Step 1, which will give you the first "step" or "hint" at finding the extension point.

 <details>
 <summary>📖 Step 1</summary>